-1. Each session of this Association shall be called to order by the former Moderator, when present; when absent, clerk, and in his absence, seniority of years as member of this Association.

-2. Each session and adjourned sitting of this Association shall be opened and closed with prayer.

-3. In the absence of the former clerk it shall be the duty of the Moderator pro tem. to appoint a clerk pro tem.

-4. It shall be the duty of the presiding officer at this point to call for corresponding letters and have same read.
+- 1. Each session of this Association shall be called to order by the former Moderator, when present; when absent, clerk, and in his absence, seniority of years as member of this Association. - 2.
+Each session and adjourned sitting of this Association shall be opened and closed with prayer. - 3.
+In the absence of the former clerk it shall be the duty of the Moderator pro tem. to appoint a clerk pro tem. - 4.
+It shall be the duty of the presiding officer at this point to call for corresponding letters and have same read.
 It shall be the duty of the clerk pro tem. to read the names of the delegates.

-5. After reading letters, the clerk shall proceed to call the roll and correct names and mark absences.

-6. It shall be the duty of the body at this point to elect a permanent moderator, clerk and treasurer, which shall be done by nomination and rising vote.

-7. Each church composing this Association with a membership of forty or less, shall be entitled to two delegates, and for each additional twenty members or fractional part thereof, one delegate.

-8. One-half of the legal number of delegates shall be sufficient to constitute a quorum, but a less number may meet and adjourn from time to time.

-9 This Association may determine the time its daily session shall commence and close.

-10. It shall be the duty of each member of this body to be present at the time appointed for the daily session and any one wishing to retire shall first obtain permission from the Moderator.

-11. No member shall take final leave of the conference during its session without first obtaining permission from the body.

-12. Every member wishing to speak in conference shall first rise to their feet and address the Moderator.

-13. No person shall be allowed to speak more than ten minutes at any one time, nor more than twice on any one subject, without leave of the body.

-14. No person shall be disturbed while speaking unless it be necessary to call him to order.

-15. No debate shall be allowed on any subject unless it first be preceded by a move and second.

-16. The yeas and nays may be taken on any question before the conference by the request of one-fifth of the members present.

-17. All talking and whispering during the business of the conference shall be suppressed by the Moderator.

-18. The Association may hold correspondence by messenger or otherwise with other religious institutions as it may deem advisable.

-19. These By-Laws of the Association shall be read at each yearly Association near its commencement.

-20. These By-Laws may be altered or amended by a majority of votes at any regular session of this Association.

-21. There shall be an executive committee of three discreet brethren appointed annually by the Moderator or elected by the body, who shall properly be the Association on recess, whose duties it shall be to superintend and say what disposition shall be made of the finances belonging properly to the Association, and the treasurer shall be one of the members.
+- 5. After reading letters, the clerk shall proceed to call the roll and correct names and mark absences. - 6.
+It shall be the duty of the body at this point to elect a permanent moderator, clerk and treasurer, which shall be done by nomination and rising vote. - 7.
+Each church composing this Association with a membership of forty or less, shall be entitled to two delegates, and for each additional twenty members or fractional part thereof, one delegate. - 8.
+One-half of the legal number of delegates shall be sufficient to constitute a quorum, but a less number may meet and adjourn from time to time. - 9 This Association may determine the time its daily session shall commence and close. - 10.
+It shall be the duty of each member of this body to be present at the time appointed for the daily session and any one wishing to retire shall first obtain permission from the Moderator. - 11.
+No member shall take final leave of the conference during its session without first obtaining permission from the body. - 12.
+Every member wishing to speak in conference shall first rise to their feet and address the Moderator. - 13.
+No person shall be allowed to speak more than ten minutes at any one time, nor more than twice on any one subject,, without leave of the body. - 14.
+No person shall be disturbed while speaking unless it be necessary to call him to order. - 15.
+No debate shall be allowed on any subject unless it first be preceded by a move and second. - 16.
+The year and nays may be taken on any question before the conference by the request of one-fifth of the members present. - 17.
+All talking and whispering during the business of the conference shall be suppressed by the Moderator. - 18.
+The Association may hold correspondence by messenger or otherwise with other religious institutions as it may deem advisable. - 19.
+These By-Laws of the Association shall be read at each yearly Association near its commencement. - 20.
+These By-Laws may be altered or amended by two-thirds vote of any regular session. - 21.
+There shall be an executive committee of three discreet brethren appointed annually by the Moderator or elected by the body, who shall properly be the Association on recess, whose duties it shall be to superintend and say what disposition shall be made of the finances belonging properly to the Association, and the treasurer shall be one of the members. - 22.
+This Association shall not hold in her fellowship, nor correspond with any Association from which any orderly Association shall withdraw on account of disorders, nor shall we use preachers who are members of such Association, nor shall any of the preachers of this body preach among churches composing such disorderly Associations.